jonathonireland/pythonChess/README.md

 Development plans:
 1. Connect pygame to mysql, completed
 2. Save each game to a games table, completed assigned last game id to global gameid variable.
-3. Save each moves made list to a moves_made table, in progress.
+3. Save each moves made list to a gameMoves table, in progress.
+   3. a.
 Almost done, starting position should have coordinants instead of a single digit.
-4. Save each pawn promotion to aa gamePromotions table.
+4. Save each pawn promotion to a gamePromotions table.
 5. Save each castling instance to a gameCastling table.
 6. Save each capture to a gameCaptures table.
 7. Make game more interactive to animate a previous game saved in database?